-There are two methods for calculating VAT payable – the general calculation method and the simplified calculation method.
+Taxpayers may use two methods for calculating VAT payable: the general calculation method and the simplified calculation method.
 Generally, the former applies to general taxpayers and the latter applies to small-scale taxpayers.

-VAT payable under the general calculation method is the current output VAT deducted by the current input VAT, i.e.:
+VAT payable under the general calculation method is the current output VAT deducted by the current input VAT:

 - VAT payable = Current output VAT – Current input VAT

-Output VAT refers to the VAT amount calculated according to the sales volume of the taxable services provided and the applicable VAT rate, i.e.:
+Output VAT refers to the VAT amount calculated according to the sales volume of the taxable services provided and the applicable VAT rate:

 - Output VAT = Sales volume x VAT rate

 Sales volume refers to the entire price and other charges obtained by the taxpayer from providing taxable services.
-Where the taxpayer’s pricing combines sales volume with output VAT, the below formula should be used to calculate the sales volume:
+Where the taxpayer’s pricing combines sales volume with output VAT, the taxpayer should use the below formula to calculate the sales volume:

 - Sales volume = Tax-inclusive sales volume / (1 + VAT rate)

-Input VAT refers to the VAT paid or borne by the taxpayer when purchasing goods or receiving processing, repair and replacement services and taxable services.
-Input VAT that can be deducted from output VAT includes the VAT amount specified on:
+Input VAT refers to the VAT paid, or borne by the taxpayer, when purchasing goods, or receiving processing, repair and replacement services, as well as taxable services.
+Input VAT that taxpayers can deduct from output VAT includes the VAT amount specified on: